kaniz789/IMF-Projections-Dataset-2023-Analysis/README.md

 *  Ultimately, at the end, I could say, this Power BI workflow successfully consolidates complex economic forecasts into a user-friendly and interactive dashboard.
 This provides a clear, dynamic overview, empowering stakeholders to gain swift insights and make more informed decisions about global economic trends.

+###   This end-to-end implementation established a robust and scalable data analytics pipeline, successfully transforming raw data into actionable intelligence crucial for enhanced business intelligence and strategic decision-making.